jcarenza67/Hallways/README.md

 * 11:05: finding character model to add animations and upload into my game.
 * 11:41: found a character model and working on blending it so I can put the right textures on it.
 Then going to mixamo to add animations.
 * 12:16: downloading character and animations from mixamo.
+* 1:14: downloaded character and am uploading it to Unity.

 # License